 How to Increase Your Sales on Shopify Using Ads and Analytics

-What are the Best Analytics for Shopify?
+What Are the Best Analytics for Shopify?

 The best Shopify tools should provide you with actionable data.
 In other words, it’s not enough just to know how long customers are staying on your store’s page or what they are buying – you need to interpret the data to customize your products and services to better serve your customers.
 Also, check out this article for tips on how to drive more traffic to your Shopify store.

-What do Analytics for Shopify Do?
+What Does Analytics for Shopify Do?

 Analytics for Shopify can track the following important metrics: